The full council tax bill is worked out on the assumption that there are two adults over 18 years of age in a dwelling.

 If a residential dwelling is unoccupied and requires or is undergoing major repair or structural alterations a discount of 10% for up to 12 calendar months may apply, after this period the full charge will then become payable.

-From 1 April 2014, a new council tax discount of 50% is being introduced for family annexes.
-If you currently have an annexe which is lived in by a family member you can receive a 50% discount on the annexe from 1 April 2014.
+Council tax discount of 50% may be granted if you currently have an annexe which is lived in by a family member.
 In order to qualify for the discount, the annexe must be either used by the resident(s) of the main property or occupied by a family member.
 If a non-family member occupies the annexe the discount will not apply.
 Some annexes are already exempt from council tax and these will not be affected by the new discount and will continue to be exempt.
 If you think you may qualify please contact us.

 Flood support schemes